A Survey of Predictive Maintenance: Systems, Purposes and Approaches: Abstract

 \section{Abstract}

-This paper provides a comprehensive literature review on Predictive Maintenance (PdM) with emphasis on system architectures, purposes and approaches.
-In industry, any outages and unplanned downtime of machines or systems would degrade or interrupt a company's core business, potentially resulting in significant penalties and unmeasurable reputation loss.
-Existing traditional maintenance approaches suffer from some assumptions and limits, such as high prevent/repair costs, inadequate or inaccurate mathematical degradation processes and manual feature extraction.
-With the trend of smart manufacturing and development of Internet of Things (IoT), data mining and Artificial Intelligence (AI), etc., PdM is proposed as a novel type of maintenance paradigm to perform maintenances only after the analytical models predict certain failures or degradations.
-In this survey, we first provide a high-level view of the PdM system architectures including the Open System Architecture for Condition Based Monitoring (OSA-CBM), cloud-enhanced PdM system and PdM 4.0, etc. Then, we make clear the specific maintenance purposes/objectives, which mainly comprise cost minimization, availability/reliability maximization and multi-objective optimization.
-Furthermore, we provide a review of the existing approaches for fault diagnosis and prognosis in PdM systems that include three major subcategories: knowledge based, traditional Machine Learning (ML) based and DL based approaches.
-We make a brief review on the knowledge based and traditional ML based approaches applied in diverse industrial systems or components with a complete list of references, while providing a comprehensive review of DL based approaches.
-Finally, important future research directions are introduced.
+This paper highlights the importance of maintenance techniques in the coming industrial revolution, reviews the evolution of maintenance techniques, and presents a comprehensive literature review on the latest advancement of maintenance techniques, i.e., Predictive Maintenance (PdM), with emphasis on system architectures, optimization objectives, and optimization methods.
+In industry, any outages and unplanned downtime of machines or systems would degrade or interrupt a company's core business, potentially resulting in significant penalties and immeasurable reputation and economic loss.
+Existing traditional maintenance approaches, such as Reactive Maintenance (RM) and Preventive Maintenance (PM), suffer from high prevent and repair costs, inadequate or inaccurate mathematical degradation processes, and manual feature extraction.
+The incoming fourth industrial revolution is also demanding for a new maintenance paradigm to reduce the maintenance cost and downtime, and increase system availability and reliability.
+Predictive Maintenance (PdM) is envisioned the solution.
+In this survey, we first provide a high-level view of the PdM system architectures including PdM 4.0, Open System Architecture for Condition Based Monitoring (OSA-CBM), and cloud-enhanced PdM system.
+Then, we review the specific optimization objectives, which mainly comprise cost minimization, availability/reliability maximization, and multi-objective optimization.
+Furthermore, we present the optimization methods to achieve the aforementioned objectives, which include traditional Machine Learning (ML) based and Deep Learning (DL) based approaches.
+Finally, we highlight the future research directions that are critical to promote the application of DL techniques in the context of PdM.